Section 47 appeal process for Ongoing Resourcing Scheme (ORS)

-An appeal is a formal process made by the parent/whānau or caregivers (not the early childhood education centre or school) when there has been a history of unsuccessful applications and/or reviews within a relatively short period of time.
+An appeal is a formal process made by the parent/whānau or caregivers (not the early childhood education centre or school) when there has been a history of unsuccessful Ongoing Resourcing Scheme applications and/or reviews within a relatively short period of time.

-You may want to speak to the key contact at your local office of the Ministry of Education to discuss if it is appropriate to request an appeal under Section 10 of the Education Act (1989).
+You may want to speak to the key contact at your local office of the Ministry of Education to discuss if it is appropriate to request an appeal under Section 47 of the Education and Training Act (2020).

-All relevant information about a child or student must have been provided to the verifiers before an appeal can be requested.
-If all relevant information has been provided and the parents/whānau or caregivers remain dissatisfied with the verifiers' decision, they can write to the Secretary for Education to request an appeal under Section 10 of the Education Act (1989).
+If all relevant information has been provided and the parents/whānau or caregivers remain dissatisfied with the verifiers' decision, they can write to the Secretary for Education to request an appeal under Section 47 of the Education and Training Act (2020).

 The appeal process is arranged independently of the verifiers.
 The Ministry of Education and the parents/whānau or caregivers agree on an approved arbitrator from outside the Ministry to conduct the appeal.
 The Manager Assurance and Eligibility presents the Ministry's position at the appeal hearing.

 This is a formal process made by the parent/whānau or caregivers (not the early childhood education centre or school).

 Last reviewed: Has this been useful?
 Give us your feedback